Nets suspend Kyrie Irving for at least 5 games without pay

 “We took @KyrieIrving at his word when he said he took responsibility, but today he did not make good on that promise,” Greenblatt added.
 “Kyrie clearly has a lot of work to do.”

 A day earlier, Irving and the Nets had announced, in conjunction with the ADL, that each would be donating $500,000 to anti-hate causes.
-But Silver felt Irving needed to go further.
+Greenblatt tweeted Thursday night that his organization could not in good conscience accept Irving’s donation.

 “While we appreciate the fact that he agreed to work with the Brooklyn Nets and the Anti-Defamation League to combat antisemitism and other forms of discrimination, I am disappointed that he has not offered an unqualified apology and more specifically denounced the vile and harmful content contained in the film he chose to publicize,” the commissioner said.